-One of the top mistakes many people make is not adding a bonding agent to their substrate before they begin painting.
-The bonding agent is critical if the surface has been coated with another paint or a sealer before the painting work takes place.
+One of the top mistakes many people make when painting over another finish or paint is not adding a bonding agent to milk paint.
+The bonding agent is critical if the existing finish and surface has been coated with another paint or a sealer before the painting work takes place.
 When the bonding agent is added to the first coat, it helps ensure you achieve the ideal result.
 Remember to test the bonding agent on a small area of the project first and to follow the directions for its use strictly according to the manufacturer’s instructions.

-To discover more about milk paint’s benefits and tips for its use within your home projects, speak with our expert team today.
+To discover more about milk paint’s benefits and tutorials for its use within your home projectss, speak with our expert team today.